 Salas is also incredibly child-friendly and families love staying there – the guides take the children out and teach them how to spot not only the Big Five but also the Small Five and the Ugly Five, a clear way to keep the family entertained – some adults who won’t be mentioned also really enjoy this!
 They have one suite, which can be used for families, but is also a wonderfully opulent honeymoon tent, so there really is something for everyone.

-We thought we’d share some notes on how to plan a safari.
 Although we’ll do this for you there are some key factors, which help when you begin to plan a safari.
 Through our first-hand knowledge of all of our destinations, you can rest assured that we will go to the ends of the earth to create the perfect itinerary for you and our efficient and lightning quick service means that when you begin to plan a safari with us we keep the smile on your face as the excitement builds.
 We take our commission from the lodges and camps, not from you – so while the process will be fun it will also be more economical.

 The first issue when you plan your safari is the time of year, this often dictates where you will travel to as no one wants to go on holiday to get wet.
 Having said that there are some fantastic ‘green season’ safari rates – in some areas of Africa, the ‘green season’ is mostly hot and sunny apart from some storms in the afternoon.
 These are usually great times to take a safari as there will be very few other tourists around, the camps are much better valued, and when there is lots of water around much of the wildlife gives birth, so there are babies everywhere which are an absolute delight.
 This is also usually when the birdlife is in full plumage, which can be magical to see.
-Of course in certain parts of Africa, the rainy season is a complete no go as roads become impassable.
+Of course in certain parts of Africa as mentioned in this Forbes article, the rainy season is a complete no go as roads become impassable.
 Of course, we’ll give you detailed information on exactly which areas are fine at certain times of the year.
 Generally speaking, there is a part of Africa somewhere offering good safaris all year.